sarapinciroli/PinciroliSara.github.io/_pages/about.md

   - /about.html
 ---

-I am a third year PhD student in Statistics and Computer Science at Bocconi University, Milan.
+I am afirst year PhD student in Statistics and Computer Science at Bocconi University, Milan.

-You can contact me at giovanni[dot]romano4[at]phd[dot]unibocconi[dot]it.
+I'm graduated in mathematics fro University of Pavia.

-You can find me in the Office 3-e2-07 in the Grafton Building (via Rontgen 1, Milan, 20136).
+You cancontact me at the address marta.pozzi2@phd.unibocconi.it